ValentinWalter/Honey/README.md

 # Honey
 A Swift API for interacting with Bear.
+Currently available as [pre-release](https://github.com/ValentinWalter/Honey/tree/pre-release).